tedstreete/opi-prov-life/ZTP.md

   - Logs for when default routes were added or deleted.

 Question: how this is implemented and integrated with existing provisioning services?
-Question: OPI can produce an agent (container) that runs on DPU/IPU for example and collects all this information via redfish, ipmi, lspci, and other specialized tools...
+Question: OPI can produce an agent (container) that runs on DPU or IPU for example and collects all this information via redfish, ipmi, lspci, and other specialized tools...
 And then exposes single common endpoint API so everybody can query it... like MAAS, JESP, RHEL SAAS and so on...

 ## Testing